 Your application may be denied for different reasons.
 Some of the common errors that may lead to EB-5 green card denial include missing or inaccurate information, wrongful filing of the required fees, failure to provide a well-detailed business plan, using an unaccepted source of investment funds, and not putting capital at risk.

 Due to the backlog of EB-5 applications usually received by USCIS, any of these mistakes could prolong your priority date for more several months or even years.
 It could even lead to rejection.
 You will need to fill in every piece information in your application and ensure all the required supporting evidence is made available.

 However, if you have received a denial notice from USCIS, this may not necessarily be the end of the process.
 There are other options you may want to explore to resolve the case.
 Your immigration lawyer will be in the best position to guide you on the most appropriate steps to take.

 As you can see through these steps, the EB-5 visa process is a long and complicated, requiring the services of an experienced lawyer.
-At Immi-USA, we have a team of experts immigration attorneys who have helped countless investors through the EB-5 visa process.
-We will help you through each of the steps involved to obtain this coveted green card.
-To get started on your EB-5 the right way, you can get in touch with our immigration attorneys by filling out this consultation form today.
+VisaNation Law Group’s team of experts immigration attorneys have helped countless investors through the EB-5 visa process.
+They can help you through each of the steps involved to obtain this coveted green card.
+To get started on your EB-5 the right way, you can get in touch with an immigration attorneys by filling out this consultation form today.